Pettigrew wins SEC Faculty Achievement Award

 Every year, the Southeastern Conference (SEC) selects one faculty member from each school in the conference to receive the SEC Faculty Achievement Award.
 The award recognizes professors with outstanding records in research and scholarship.

 This year, the SEC honors Roderic I. Pettigrew, PhD, MD, CEO of Engineering Health, executive dean for Engineering Medicine (EnMed), and Robert A. Welch Chair in chemistry.
-EnMed is the result of a partnership between Texas A&M’s colleges of medicine and engineering and Houston Methodist Hospital, and is overseen by Pettigrew.
+EnMed is the result of a collaboration between Texas A&M’s colleges of medicine and engineering and Houston Methodist Hospital, and is overseen by Pettigrew.

 “EnMed is a new training program converging two distinctly different disciplines that will transform the nature of health care as we know it,” said Carrie L. Byington ’85, MD, vice chancellor for health services at The Texas A&M University System, senior vice president of the Texas A&M University Health Science Center and dean of the Texas A&M College of Medicine.
 “Through Dr. Pettigrew’s leadership and innovation, Texas A&M University is creating a new type of health care provider for the 21stcentury—the physicianeer.”